-If you or someone you know is feeling depressed, setting and achieving a goal can be an important step towards lifting depression, as well as moving forward in general.
+If you or someone you know is feeling depressed, setting and achieving a goal can be essential to lifting depression and moving forward in general.
 By setting goals, you can be clear about where you want to go.
-But take care when setting goals; get the balance wrong and you risk setting a goal that isn’t so manageable.
-As you set yourself some clear goals that will put pleasure back into your life, consider these three golden rules:
+But take care when setting goals; get the balance wrong, and you risk developing a goal that isn’t so manageable.
+As you set yourself some clear goals that will put the pleasure back into your life, consider these three golden rules:

 Goals Must Be Positive

-It is no use deciding that what you need to do is concentrate on not worrying.
-You can’t concentrate on not doing something.
-If all you are doing it thinking “I’m worrying again!
-I must concentrate on not worrying, I must stop those thoughts coming into my head,” you are still worrying.
-Turn your goal into a positive action.
-To stop yourself worrying endlessly, you need to find activities with which to distract yourself, so that you are too absorbed and busy to worry.
+It is no use deciding that you need to concentrate on not worrying.
+You can’t focus on not doing something.
+If all you are doing is thinking, “I’m worrying again!
+I must concentrate on not worrying; I must stop those thoughts coming into my head,” you are still worrying.
+Turn your goal into positive action.
+To stop yourself worrying endlessly, you need to find activities to distract yourself so that you are too absorbed and busy to worry.

-It is no good deciding that you want to ‘be happier’ or ‘less of a burden on others’.
+It is no good deciding that you want to ‘be happier’ or ‘less of a burden on others.
 That’s too vague.
-You have to clearly define your objective.
+You have to define your objective clearly.
 What does being happier or less of a burden look like?
 Unpack what it means to you.
 If you can’t answer the question easily, try putting it this way.
 “If I woke up in the morning and found I was no longer depressed, what (realistically) would be happening that is different from the way it is now?”

-When attention is directed outward into activity, there is less time to worry and ruminate, so his sleep quickly improved and his mood lifted significantly.
+There is less time to worry and ruminate when attention is directed outward into activity, so his sleep quickly improved, and his mood lifted significantly.

 Certain things that happen in life will not be possible to change.
 You cannot bring back the leg that has been amputated, or the partner who has left to live with another lover, or the husband or wife who has died.
-And if you are old you cannot bring back your youth.
-You must look at your new circumstances and set goals based on those – to regain as much fitness as possible and to take up different challenges, to engage in social activities or to meet new people to spend time with.
-And you can be young at heart whatever your age.
+And if you are old, you cannot bring back your youth.
+It would help if you looked at your new circumstances and set goals based on those – to regain as much fitness as possible and take up different challenges, engage in social activities, or meet new people to spend time with.
+And you can be young at heart, whatever your age.

-Sometimes depression occurs because someone feels stuck between a rock and a hard place, or because they have a difficult decision to make and they don’t know what to do for the best.
+Sometimes depression occurs because someone feels stuck between a rock and a hard place or has a difficult decision to make and doesn’t know what to do for the best.
 Feeling incapable of taking a decision, they slump into depression instead.
-But sometimes the right thing to do is not to take a life-changing decision if the courses of action on offer seem as perilous as each other and there is no way of knowing at the time which one would be best.
+But sometimes, the right thing to do is not to take a life-changing decision if the courses of action on offer seem as perilous as each other, and there is no way of knowing at the time which one would be best.
 At such times you may need to wait for other factors to click into place before your path becomes clear to you.
-In the meantime, it is best to concentrate on doing whatever averts unhelpful depressive thinking.
-For instance, being active, keeping your mind productively busy, spending time with friends and eating properly.
+In the meantime, it is best to concentrate on doing whatever averts unhelpful depressive thinking—for instance, being active, keeping your mind productively busy, spending time with friends and eating correctly

 Watch out for all or nothing depressive thinking that urges you to think too big.
 Make sure you start with small steps.
 Succeeding in those will motivate you to take larger ones.
 Remember, there is always a way through.
-If you find yourself feeling blocked or you cannot see how you can achieve something, then break it down into smaller manageable steps and do something you can see in front of you right now.
-Its almost always better to do something.
+If you feel blocked or you cannot see how you can achieve something, break it down into smaller manageable steps and do something you can see in front of you right now.
+It’s almost always better to do something.
 Behaviour opens things up.
 So take action no matter how small you think it is.
-The anxious mind will often make things seem far more complicated than they really are.
+The anxious mind will often make things seem far more complicated than they are.

 Goals must focus on fulfilling unmet needs.

 All depressed people gradually disengage from life, doing less and less of what they used to enjoy, so one of your definite goals should be to reverse this by re-introducing an activity that involves being with other people.
 It could be something you enjoyed doing hitherto or something entirely new.
-For instance, if you used to enjoy good relationships with people previously, you will be able to build on those same resources to do so again.
-Like riding a bicycle, even if you haven’t done it for years, you haven’t really lost the knack.
+For instance, if you previously enjoyed good relationships with people, you will be able to build on those same resources to do so again.
+Like riding a bicycle, you haven’t lost the knack even if you haven’t done it for years.
 If, however, you have always found it hard to form attachments to others, you may benefit from working with a therapist to develop the social skills that perhaps, for whatever reason, you never had the chance to learn when you were younger.
-These can be learned at any age, even by the very shy, and be continually improved with practice.
+These can be learned at any age, even by the very shy, and continually improve with practice.